cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ###### **registerInterchainAccount**

-`registerInterchainAccount` may be called during the `OnReceive` callback when a `REGISTER_TX` tx type is relayed to the host chain and contains the parameter `hostAccountNumber`.
+`registerInterchainAccount` may be called during the `OnReceive` callback when a `REGISTER_TX` tx type is relayed to the host chain and contains the parameter `usedIds`.

 ```typescript
 function registerInterchainAccount(